kamangir/blue-plugin/README.md

 An [`abcli`](https://github.com/kamangir/awesome-bash-cli) plugin is a mechanism to quickly build a bash cli around existing code.
 Here are examples of `abcli` plugins:

-1. [blue-bracket](https://github.com/kamangir/blue-bracket): Multiple machine vision & ai designs on raspberry pi and jetson nano on the edge.
 1. [blue-rvr](https://github.com/kamangir/blue-rvr): A low-cost rover that carries a camera, runs deep learning vision models through python and TensorFlow, and is cloud-connected.
 1. [blue-sbc](https://github.com/kamangir/blue-sbc): python + bash bootstrap for single board computers: Raspberry Pi & Jetson Nano.
 1. [browser](https://github.com/kamangir/browser): A browser for cloud objects with metadata.